llnl/benchpark/docs/add-a-system-config.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Here, we define the ``compute_packages_section()`` function, where you can include any
-package that you would like a package manager, such as spack, to find as an "external",
+package that you would like the package manager, such as spack, to find on the system,
 meaning it will not build that package from source and use your system package instead.
 For each package that you include, you need to define its spec ``name@version`` and the
 system path ``prefix`` to the package.
 Additionally for spack, you need to set